 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children have opportunities for social interaction, regardless of need and ability.
 All students belong to a class with a named class teacher.
 All students are invited on trips and visits.
 Appropriate risk assessments are completed for trips, visits and activities to ensure all pupils are safe and their needs will continue to be met whilst out of school.
 All children have the opportunity to join extra-curricular activities regardless of need.
-Children can become playground friends, helping the younger children settle into the playground and playing with individuals who feel lonely or upset.
+Every child belongs to one of the 4 school teams Teachers focus on rewarding good behaviour to promote a positive learning environment.
+Classes use circle times to promote positive behaviours and attitudes.
+We are a nurturing school and aim to develop the whole child Children can become playground friends, helping the younger children settle into the playground and playing with individuals who feel lonely or upset.
 Year Six children have a buddy in reception that they spend time with and help settle into school.
 All children have the opportunity to become a school councillor, representing their class at regular meetings.
-The SENDCO/Head work with other staff to support social interactions with The SENDCO works with teachers and teaching assistants to use social stories with individual children.
-Support plans are put in place for those children who need individual support with social interactions children who find this difficult.
+The SENDCO/Head work with other staff to support social interactions with children who find this difficult.
+Use of interventions such as Time to Talk The SENDCO works with teachers and teaching assistants to use social stories with individual children.
+Support plans are put in place for those children who need individual support with social interactions